aaron13100/404solution/README.md

 ## Changelog ##

+## Version 2.6.0 (December 22, 2017) ##
+* Feature: New option: The Settings menu can be under "Settings" or at the same level as the "Settings" and "Tools" menus.

 ## Version 2.5.4 (December 18, 2017) ##
 * Improvement: Improved error message for the customLevenshtein function.
 * FIX: Handle a version upgrade without an SQL error when the old logs table doesn't exist